aseemk/aseemk.com/_posts/2020-08-06-how-we-interview-engineers-at-even.md

 > “I want to thank you and the entire Even team for making this the best recruiting, interview, and offer experience I have ever encountered.
 It is very clear that you care deeply about helping your candidates.
 I greatly enjoyed my time interviewing with the team.”

-If you have feedback, [shoot me an email](mailto:aseem@even.com) — I’d love to hear it.
+If you have feedback, [send it to me](/about) — I’d love to hear it.
 And if you’d like to join, [reach out](https://www.even.com/about/careers)!
 Hopefully your own interview experience will be just as positive. ❤️

 ---